Farthingstone: Early history

 The villages name probably means, 'Farthegn's farm/settlement'.
 Alternatively, perhaps less likely is, 'farm/settlement of Farndon's people'.

 To the north-east of the village, south of Castle Dykes Farm, is evidence of a univallate hillfort and the buried remains of a Bronze Age barrow.
 This is a recorded national monument.
 To the north of Castle Dykes Farm is Castle Dykes, a Norman motte castle with three baileys.
 In 1712, workmen digging on the site of the castle found a "room with a vaulted stone roof, and another room beneath and rudely carved stones with human figures on them".

 Farthingstone was listed in the Domesday Book as Fordinestone.
 Other Medieval spellings include Fardenston, Ferdingstone, Fardingestun and Fardyngton.
 The village was given to the Earl of Moreton by his half-brother, William the Conqueror.
 The land belonged to the Fawsley Hundred.

 Geography

 The village, which is about 144 m above sea level, lies at the headwaters of two streams that run east into the River Nene.
 Farthingstone is 7 mi equidistant from both Daventry to the north west, and Towcester to the south east.
 To the north of the village, towards the village of Everdon, there is extensive woodland.

 Recreation

-There is an 18-hole golf course northwest of the village.
+There used to be an 18 hole golf course but this was sold and then closed pending redevelopment into a high end lifestyle retreat.
 Every summer, the Farthingstone Foot Fest takes place, which is a marathon and other shorter distance events, and aims to raise money for charity.
 The course takes walkers or runners over a number of stiles and through kissing gates in a figure of eight loop around the village.